GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ----------------------------------------------------------------------

 What do we mean by saying the random scenarios are statistically consistent with the PTHA18?
-Here we explain this by considering the tsunami max-stage exceedance-rates at the point offshore of Tonga.
+To demonstrate this we considering the tsunami max-stage exceedance-rates at the point offshore of Tonga (any other location could similarly be chosen).

 In the full PTHA, we can compute the max-stage exceedance rates at this point as: